radicalbit/rbd-docs/introduction.rst

 Rationale
 ---------

-The Radicalbit Fast Data Distribution (RBFDD) is a collection of Open Source (`ASL 2.0-licenced <https://www.apache.org/licenses/LICENSE-2.0.html>`_) software products connecting, leveraging and exploiting data, network, intelligence and computing power.
+The |fdd| (RBFDD) is a collection of Open Source (`ASL 2.0-licenced <https://www.apache.org/licenses/LICENSE-2.0.html>`_) software products connecting, leveraging and exploiting data, network, intelligence and computing power.

 RBFDD includes modern, present and future-proof technologies, fully integrated, forming an end-to-end data pipeline computing environment in which a pool of software, leveraging computers collaborating over the network, takes part to solve complex problems in order to achieve a common goal.